CLowcay/mediumEditor-codemode/README.md

 # mediumEditor-codemode
 Extension for code blocks in [mediumEditor](https://github.com/yabwe/medium-editor) for javascript.
-I developed this for my own website to embedd small code snippets.
+I developed this for my own website to embed small code snippets.
 It can be combined with a syntax highlighting script such as [Prism.js](http://prismjs.com/).
 The code is clunky and very rough around the edges, so feel free to fork your own version or send in a pull request if you'd like to tidy it up.

 ## Usage